Sonic Central shows off more Sonic Frontiers, Sonic Origins and Netflix's Sonic Prime

 Sega has held its latest Sonic Central event with fans being given further looks at upcoming projects for Sonic the Hedgehog, such as Sonic Frontiers, Sonic Origins and the Netflix Sonic Prime TV series.

-Hosted by Sonic chief brand and business officer Ivo Gerscovich as well as creative officer Takashi Iizuka, the 10-minute livestream rattled through numerous announcements across the world of video games and entertainment.
-With no major announcements or details of any consequence, I did find myself disappointed with the showing.
+Hosted by Sonic chief brand and business officer Ivo Gerscovich as well as creative officer Takashi Iizuka, the 10-minute livestream (opens in new tab) rattled through numerous announcements across the world of video games and entertainment.
+With no new reveals or major details of any consequence, it was hard to not come away from the event disappointed.

 Sonic Origins, the classic collection that is set to remaster the first four Sonic games for modern consoles and PC, kicked the presentation off.
 This looked to be just a general trailer reminding players that the game is set to launch soon with no new information present.
 A Sonic Speed Simulator for Roblox then followed with music from Sonic Unleashed accompanying, briefly giving me hope of a remaster that never came to light.
-Why, Sega?
+Why, Sega!
+Why toy with my emotions?

 The full Sonic Central presentation can be watched below in full: